A Workers’ Compensation Attorney Dedicated To Injured Workers

 Despite the increased implementation of safety regulations, employees can still be at risk of a serious accident.
-The attorneys at Heartland Injury Law understand that being injured at work can have serious consequences and affect every aspect of a person’s life.
-The firm has helped clients throughout Illinois and Missouri pursue the damages they need to recover and move forward after their workplace injuries.
+The attorney at Heartland Injury Law understands that being injured at work can have serious consequences and affect every aspect of a person’s life.

 - Temporary total disability (TTD): This can replace lost wages and is dependent upon the amount of money a person earns.